Harry Potter and the Deathly Hallows – Part 2 poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Harry Potter and the Deathly Hallows – Part 2 against these established plot points, we can identify how David Yates utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Harry Potter and the Deathly Hallows – Part 2 within the adventure genre.

 David Yates's Structural Approach